The Company Administration Process – Simplified

 - The projected exit from administration

 The proposal must be passed by the creditors before the administration can proceed.
-However, as part of their statutory duties, the administrator is required to examine all other options and recommend an alternative to administration if all the evidence points in that direction.
-For example, it might be that the administrator recommends liquidation if there is very little chance of salvaging a recovery.
+However, as part of their statutory duties, the administrator is required to examine all other options, including debt restructuring and other formal insolvency procedures and recommend an alternative to administration if all the evidence points in that direction.
+For example, it might be that the administrator recommends a liquidation process if there is very little chance of salvaging a recovery.

 The Creditors Meeting and the Statement of Affairs

-Once the creditors’ meeting has taken place, the administrator has to send a progress report on the administration at least every 6 months to the creditors, the, the administrator must also instruct the company to provide a Statement of Affairs.
-This document details the business’s assets and liabilities, including whether any of the assets are subject to a fixed or floating charge.
+Once the creditors’ meeting has taken place, the administrator has to send a progress report on the administration at least every 6 months to the creditors.
+The administrator must also instruct the company to provide a Statement of Affairs.
+This document details the company assets and liabilities, its cash-flow, amongst other things and including whether any of the assets of the company are subject to a fixed or floating charge.
 The Statement of Affairs must form part of the administration proposal.

 Providing the proposal is accepted by the creditors, the administration process can proceed.